INTERVIEW-Vice Media uses Gonzo sensibility to win online

 "The reason why we did the 21st Century deal was to keep control," he said in an interview.
 "We were offered $1.5 billion to sell during that process.
 We had pretty much every media company after us, but we got the deal I wanted."

-Vice has grown its revenues, Smith mentioned a top line of about $500 million and a bottom line about half of that in the near future, by tying up with companies such as outdoor clothing brand North Face and Intel around its video content.
+Vice has grown its revenues, Smith mentioned a top line of about $500 million and a bottom line about half of that, by tying up with companies such as outdoor clothing brand North Face and Intel around its video content.

 Critics have said Vice, which has its own advertising agency business, blurs the line between editorial and sponsorship.
 Smith refutes that.